hguo-gfdl/GFDL_atmos_cubed_sphere/README.md

 # GFDL_atmos_cubed_sphere

-The source contained herein reflects the 202107 release of the Finite Volume Cubed-Sphere Dynamical Core (FV3) from GFDL
+The source contained herein merges in the [2021 January Release](https://github.com/NOAA-GFDL/GFDL_atmos_cubed_sphere/releases/tag/FV3-202101-public) of the Finite Volume Cubed-Sphere Dynamical Core (FV3) for use in the current GFDL models (AM4/CM4/ESM4/SPEAR).

-The GFDL Microphysics is also available within this repository.

 # Where to find information